xgrafix/stars/README.md

 # Stars
-Animating Stars in the CLI envoironment.
+Animating Stars in the Command Line envoironment.